 More specifically, HSA funds might cover acupuncture, contact lens solution, smoking-cessation programs, breast pumps, and the adoption of service animals.
 There are caveats throughout the list of eligible products and services, as some are only covered with a prescription.

-The list of unqualified expenses includes things such as cosmetic surgery, maternity clothes and childcare for healthy children.
+The list of non-qualified expenses includes things such as cosmetic surgery, maternity clothes and childcare.

 Another item that you can’t use your HSA for is health insurance premiums.
 The exceptions to this rule are:

 In March 2020, Congress added over-the-counter drugs (OTC) to the list of qualified medical expenses for HSAs.
-These include common OTCs such as pain relievers, cold and flu remedies, antacids and menstrual products.
+These include common OTCs such as pain relievers, cold and flu remedies, antacids and feminine care products.

-HSA funds can go toward things to keep children safe, too.
-For example, sunscreen or lead-based paint removal.
+HSA funds can go toward things to keep you or your eligible dependents protected, too.
+For example, sunscreen and other SPF products such as lip balm.

 You can also use HSA funds for things like braces or adaptive devices such as hearing aids or eyeglasses.
 There are a few limitations, so it is always wise to check with a pharmacist or healthcare provider first.